Combinatorial Hopf algebra structure on packed square matrices: Related Hopf algebras

 Let~$C_k^*$ be the free monoid generated by the set~$C_k$ of all $n \times 1$-matrices with entries in~$A_k$, for all~$n \geq 1$.
+In other words, the elements of $C_k^*$ are words whose letters are columns and its product $\bullet$ is the concatenation of such words.
+When all the letters of an element $M \in C_k^*$ have, as columns, a same number of rows, $M$ is a matrix and we shall denote it as such in the sequel.

 The alphabet~$C_k$ is naturally equipped with the total order~$\leq$ where, for any~$c_1, c_2 \in C_k$, $c_1 \leq c_2$ if and only if the bottom to top reading of the column~$c_1$ is lexicographically smaller than the bottom to top reading of~$c_2$.
 For instance,

+Since $C_k$ is then totally ordered and $C_k^*$ is a free monoid, one can consider the previous two congruences on $C_k^*$ instead on $A^*$.
+For instance, Figure~\ref{fig:exemples_classes_equ_matrices} represents a $\Equiv{S}$-equivalence class and a $\Equiv{P}$-equivalence class of packed matrices.

+The order relation $\leq$ on $C_k$ is compatible with the shifted shuffle of packed matrices in the following sense.
+Let $M_1$ and $M_2$ be two nonempty packed matrices and $M$ be a matrix appearing in $M_1 \cshuffle M_2$.
+Then, if $c_1$ (resp. $c_2$) is a column of $M$ coming from $M_1$ (resp. $M_2$), we necessarily have $c_1 \leq c_2$ and $c_1 \ne c_2$.
+The obvious analogous property holds for words of $A^*$ and the shifted shuffle of words.